gzuidhof/cad/assignment8/report.md

 ## Let's go even deeper ##

-Out of curiosity, we trained one final different architecture with quite some changes, such as also doing zoom augmentations (0.90 to 1.1 scale factor) and bigger ranges of saturation and value augmentations (-0.25, 0.25).
+Out of curiosity, we trained one final different (deeper) architecture with quite some changes, such as also doing zoom augmentations (0.90 to 1.1 scale factor) and bigger ranges of saturation and value augmentations (-0.25, 0.25).
 Also, we used RMSProp, as something funky happened around epoch 50 which caused the weights to explode that we could not explain.
 Finally, the batch size was increased to 256 and it features 1x1 convolutions.

 The architecture: